 I made mine in a 6-inch square pan rather than a more traditional 8-inch pan, to make a higher cake.
 Feel free to use either.
 Be a little careful if you consider increasing the recipe amounts to aim for a larger pan?
 In general, using flax seed eggs, the more you use, the less a cake will rise.

 So if you want a layered cake, just make this recipe twice.
 Oh, and from time to time, I might call this little cake a "sheet" cake?
 I think technically sheet cakes are bigger than 6-inches square, haha.
 My family always calls all single layer cakes that are square, sheet cakes.
 You have been warned.

 How long do I bake this recipe?

 About 25-30 minutes, although your oven and atmospheric level will influence that.
 Watch for the top center of the cake to have solidified and test with a tooth pick or cake test to be sure it comes out clean.

 How long do I cool this cake before removing it from the pan?

 I let it cool a full 30 minutes.

 Interested in sharing on pinterest?
 Perhaps use this image...

-- Make the flaxseed eggs by stirring the flax seeds into 12 tbsp of luke-warm water.
-Each "flaxseed egg" is composed of 1 tbsp ground flaxseed and 3 tbsp of warm water.Let that mixture stand for 30 minutes.
-Just before you will add these flax seed eggs to the batter, add in the 1/2 tsp baking powder.
+- Make the flaxseed eggs by stirring the flax seeds into 9 tbsp of water.
+Each "flaxseed egg" is composed of 1 tbsp ground flaxseed and 3 tbsp of warm water.Let that mixture stand for 10 minutes.
+Just before you will add these flax seed eggs to the batter, stir in the ½ tsp baking powder.
 This last step is what makes this version of flax seed eggs a power version.